 - Dessert Sauce - This sweet and tart sauce is a lovely addition to sweet items too.
 Enjoy this compote as a topping for cake, cheesecake, or ice cream.
-Try it with my Vanilla Buttermilk Pound Cake.
+Try it with my Vanilla Buttermilk Pound Cake or Easy Chocolate Mousse.

 - Use fruit that is the same size.
 For even cooking, make sure to cut the strawberries to the same size as the berries you are using.
 The other berries can be added whole.

 - Stir frequently.
 While the compote is coming to a boil, stir it frequently to prevent burning.

 Frequently Asked Questions

 When fruit is cooked with sugar and acid, it thickens naturally after it's been boiled and then simmered for a length of time.
 This mixed berry compote will thicken as it cooks and reduces.
 It thickens further as it cools.

 If you would like to thicken this compote further, add a slurry - 1 teaspoon of cornstarch mixed into 1 teaspoon of water - at the end of cooking.